tabarra/txAdmin/dev_notes.md

 - [ ] Migrate all log routes
 - [ ] Add download modal to log pages
 - [ ] Change CitizenFX to Cfx.re as per branding consistency (ask aurum)
-- [ ] When taking menu our of beta:
+- [ ] When taking menu out of beta:
     - Create a "menu" tab in settings page with options for: enable, tab key, screen side
     - Add "NEW" tag for settings page and menu tab
     - In config vault remove `+setr txEnableMenuBeta true` from fxrunner settings string